Home

 In massage therapy, as with virtually any therapeutic practice, it is important that I be able to modify my responsiveness to a client's behavior.
 If the client is projecting; that is, externalizing his or her own emotional state onto me the therapist, then I would need to have a different reaction to that situation than if the client had had a moment of insight and needed heartfelt, empathic connection.

-Students learn aikido practices that are focused on developing therapeutic presence, staying centered when challenged by people, and blending empathically with others.
+Students learn ki aikido Las Vegas practices that are focused on developing therapeutic presence, staying centered when challenged by people, and blending empathically with others.
 The competent massage therapist needs to deal effectively, powerfully, and caringly with his or her clients, often in potentially volatile and highly charged emotional situations or upon emotional release during a massage session.

 It has been described as moving meditation.
 The essence of spirituality is experiencing a sense of connection to something larger, something that transcends our everyday mental chatter or egos.
-Aikido as a practice develops a connection to the sacred, to us, with other humans, and also to nature.
+Ki aikido Las Vegas as a practice develops a connection to the sacred, to us, with other humans, and also to nature.

 A therapist who can maintain a calm state of mind, free from fears and illusions of the past or of an imagined future, can relate to others (especially massage clients) empathically.
 The ability to relax and blend in the face of conflict, and to enhance sensitivity to self and clients, are attributes the therapist cannot simply adopt as a philosophy.